Manchester Community College (Connecticut)

 Manchester Community College (MCC) is a public community college in Manchester, Connecticut.
 Founded in 1963, it is the third-oldest of the twelve community colleges governed by the Connecticut State Colleges & Universities system (CSCU) and has graduated more than 23,000 students since the first class in 1965.

 MCC is the largest of the state's community colleges, serving more than 15,000 students a year, with nearly 6,000 undergraduate students in credit programs, and more than 7,000 credit-free and 2,000 credit extension students each year.
 It has an annual budget of more than $31 million.

-In 1996, MCC was named an "Honor Institution" by the Harry S. Truman Scholarship Foundation due to its "remarkable history of nurturing and encouraging students' academic and intellectual abilities and motivation."
+The college is accredited by the New England Commission of Higher Education.
+In 1996, MCC was named an "Honor Institution" by the Harry S. Truman Scholarship Foundation due to its "remarkable history of nurturing and encouraging students' academic and intellectual abilities and motivation".
 The college remains the only American community college to have been recognized as such.

-MCC is accredited by the New England Commission of Higher Education.